nofursad/pp5-wearsani/README.md

-<h1 align="center">WearSani - Genuine Quality Pashmina Scarves and Blankets</h1>
+<h1 align="center">WearSani - Genuine Quality Pashmina Scarves and Accessories</h1>

 [View the live project here](https://pp5-wearsani.herokuapp.com/)

-The WearSani project is a B2C e-commerce application which sells Pashmina scarves and blankets to end customers.
+The WearSani project is a B2C e-commerce application which sells Pashmina scarves and accessories to end customers.
 The site aims to present users with an attractive and intuitive online shopping experience and encourage return visits through features such as discounts, a newsletter, social media posts, and an easy to use user profile function to save customer details.

 The site is implemented as a retail store where users can view, search and filter the products on offer, then select items to add to their shopping cart and purchase through a secure single payment.